he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Ranger.md

 ## Nature's Edge<span class="item-type">Level 9</span>

 You always find the weak points in your foes' defenses when they're on unfavorable terrain.
-Enemies are [[Flat-Footed]] to you if they're in natural difficult terrain or in difficult terrain resulting from a snare.
+Enemies are [[DATABASE/condition/Flat-Footed|flat-footed]] to you if they're in natural difficult terrain or in difficult terrain resulting from a snare.

 ## Ranger Expertise<span class="item-type">Level 9</span>